pcmillerAcme/docs/index.md

     {"orderNumber": "1444720642_NLGEDCVP"}

-Now the requesting service can retrieve the progress of the order:
+Optionally, now the client application can retrieve the server-side progress of the order:

     GET: https://api.acme.codes/orders/1444720642_NLGEDCVP/progress